yujunz/gitlab.com-runbooks/howto/yubikey.md

 ## Master Key Storage

-We want to keep the master key offline, encrypted, and storred in a super-secret-hiding-place.
+We want to keep the master key offline, encrypted, and stored in a super-secret-hiding-place.
 We'll facilitate this by creating an encrypted portable drive on a USB drive.
 For the purpose of this tutorial our USB drive will be called 'transit' and our encrypted volume will be called 'GitLab'.